 Treatment for postpartum psychosis can challenge a mother's ability to breast-feed.
 Separation from the baby makes breast-feeding difficult, and some medications used to treat postpartum psychosis aren't recommended for women who are breast-feeding.
 If you're experiencing postpartum psychosis, a team of health care providers will help you work through these challenges.

 Lifestyle and home remedies

-Postpartum depression isn't generally a condition that you can treat on your own — but you can do some things for yourself that build on your treatment plan.
-In fact, taking good care of yourself can help speed your recovery.
+Postpartum depression isn't generally a condition that you can treat on your own — but you can do some things for yourself that build on your treatment plan and help speed recovery.

 Remember, the best way to take care of your baby is to take care of yourself.